Rusty crayfish disappearing from some northern Wisconsin lakes — and that's a good thing

 "I think it’s a really optimistic, hopeful story at a time when a lot of environmental stories are doom and gloom," Szydlowski said Tuesday.
 "You still need to work to prevent the spread of invasive species, but with some of these lakes you may not need to manage as intensively or put a lot of effort into restoring aquatic plants."

-First found in Wisconsin in 1973, according to the state Department of Natural Resources, rusty crayfish are native to streams in Ohio, Kentucky, Illinois, Indiana and Tennessee and were likely introduced to Wisconsin waters by anglers who used the crayfish as bait.
+First found in Wisconsin in 1973, according to the state DNR, rusty crayfish are native to streams in Ohio, Kentucky, Illinois, Indiana and Tennessee and were likely introduced to Wisconsin waters by anglers who used the crayfish as bait.
 It is illegal to possess both live crayfish and angling equipment simultaneously on any inland Wisconsin water (except the Mississippi River), and it is illegal to release crayfish into a water of the state without a permit, according to DNR regulations.

 Rusty crayfish are aggressive, displace native crayfish, reach higher densities and eat small fish, insects, fish eggs and aquatic plants.
 Their presence can hurt fishing opportunities and in turn result in millions of dollars in lost tourism revenue, according to researchers.